phalcon/documentation/docs/db-models.md

     mixed $parameters = null
 ): ResultsetInterface
 ```
 Query for a set of records that match the specified conditions. `find()` is flexible enough to accept a variety of parameters to find the data required.
-You can check the [Finding Records][finding-records] section for more information.
+You can check the [Finding Records](#finding-records) section for more information.

 ```php
 <?php